pb-pravin/HLIOSExamples/README.md

 ### TextFieldDemo
 1. TextFieldCell
 2. configure the background image of UINavigationBar.
-3. configure the color of UINavigationItem.
+3. customize title view for UINavigationItem.
 4. configure the background image of UIBarButtonItem.
 5. make a UIImageView clickable
+6. demo how to use long press guesture recognizer.

 ![](http://www.anhailin.co/blog/wp-content/uploads/2013/01/TextFieldCellDemo-e1357111612984.png)